isomerpages/sndgo-corp/_initiatives/strategic-national-projects/lifesg.md

 Have suggestions on how we can make LifeSG better?
 Share your feedback in the ongoing [Smart Nation Co-creating with our People Everywhere (SCOPE)](/community/scope) sessions, so we can enhance the app’s design and effectiveness.

 Need help using the app?
-Refer to LifeSG's <a href="https://www.life.gov.sg/help-support/about-lifesg">frequently asked questions (FAQs)</a>.
+Refer to LifeSG's <a href="https://www.life.gov.sg/help-support/about-lifesg" target="_blank">frequently asked questions (FAQs)</a>.